 Sometimes a good old-fashioned road trip is just the vacation you need.
 Driving vacations can be as leisurely or as hectic as you want, and you never have to stick to a schedule.
 They also can be more affordable than trips involving flights and resorts.

 You can borrow or rent camping gear if you’re not ready to invest in your own set; you’ll waste money if you buy everything new for one trip and never camp again.
 If sleeping on the ground isn’t your bag, look for campgrounds with primitive camping cabins to rent.
-Or rent an RV; it’s more expensive than camping, but much cheaper than buying your own mobile home.
+Or rent an RV; it’s more expensive than camping, but may be cheaper than staying in hotels.

 Not only will you save money on road trip accommodations, but many campgrounds are set in parks with free or cheap outdoor activities.
 With no fancy restaurants or coffee shops nearby, it’s easy not to splurge on travel-related food purchases.